 Millions of soldier crabs.
 Funniest little things I’ve ever seen on 10 legs (8 not counting the claws).
 They run in groups and as you get close, they corkscrew themselves into the sand and disappear.
 I witnessed one of them running along and out of nowhere a larger different crab came up out of the sand and attacked it!
 Poked a hole in his shell and ate him alive!
 Eeeewwww!
 Poor thing!!

-They’re not that big, as you can see in this video.
+They’re not that big, as you can see in the video below.
 Here’s one trying to hide from me as I approached.
 Think the sand was too dry to bury into.
 Love those little knees!!

 Here are some to give you an idea of their size and to see them hide: